Alexander Technique for People Living with Parkinson’s

 - Two training days for six additional teachers to join the initiative were held on 11th and 25th February, including training sessions led by Chloe Stallibrass, Daiga Heisters (Head of the Parkinson’s UK Excellence Network) and Sarah Webb (Founder of the South London Younger Parkinson’s Network – SLYPN).
 This included hands-on assistance during afternoon workshops for people living with Parkinson’s including carers led by Liz Dodgson, Loretta Manson and Regina Stratil.

-- A series of ten individual lessons sponsored by the Trust will been given by teachers participating in this initiative to up to ten individuals with a Parkinson’s diagnosis in 2018.
-See details and how to apply here.
+- A series of ten individual lessons sponsored by the Trust was given by teachers participating in this initiative to ten individuals with a Parkinson’s diagnosis during Spring to Summer, 2018.

 Video of the talk Daiga Heisters, Head of the Parkinson’s UK Excellence Network, gave on Sunday 25th February at the Constructive Teaching Centre to the teachers participating in the Alexander Technique teacher programme sponsored by the Trust.
 Many thanks to Daiga Heisters for her permission to film and share her talk.